bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-### Using the ClassList interface to change more than one CSS property simultaneously {#using-the-classlist-interface-to-change-more-than-one-css-property-simultaneously .unnumbered}
+### Using the ClassList interface to change more than one CSS property simultaneously

-### External resources: {#external-resources-2 .unnumbered}
+### External resources:

 -   [The W3C specification about the classList DOM interface](https://www.w3.org/TR/dom/#dom-element-classlist)